 Peer Recovery Support Services – For Recovery Community Organizations, to connect those delivering peer recovery support services (PRSS) with the opportunity to gain knowledge and information and share experiences to develop quality PRSS services.

-ASAM Criteria – For clinicians and other providers, to connect those working with individuals who have substance use disorders with the opportunity to gain knowledge and information and share experiences related to determining appropriate level of care, individualizing treatment and reassessing patient care.
+SUD Treatment – For clinicians and other providers, to connect those working with individuals who have substance use disorders with the opportunity to gain knowledge and information and share experiences related to determining appropriate level of care, individualizing treatment and reassessing patient care.

 Medication Assisted Treatment – For healthcare providers and other practitioners in an effort to connect those interested in initiating or expanding medication assisted treatment (MAT) services with the opportunity to gain knowledge and information and share experiences with other MAT settings.
 By invite only.